nextuponstream/totsugeki/README.md

 ### Run tests

-Deploy a tournament server.
+Deploy totsugeki-api.
 Discord bot binary is not used in tests.
 Instead, cucumber-rs is used to make the same API calls to the tournament server the discord bot would have made.